polarityio/recorded-future/README.md

 ### Max Concurrent Requests

 Maximum number of concurrent requests.
 Integration must be restarted after changing this option.
-Defaults to 3.
+Defaults to 25.

 ### Minimum Time Between Lookups

-Minimum amount of time in milliseconds between lookups (defaults to 250).
+Minimum amount of time in milliseconds between lookups.
 Integration must be restarted after changing this option.
-Defaults to 250.
+Defaults to 50.

 ## Installation Instructions